Bbetaverse22/skillbridge-agents/CAPSTONE_PROPOSAL.md

 ## Solution Overview

-SkillBridge is an autonomous, MCP-native platform that implements a three-phase agentic workflow:
+SkillBridge.ai is an autonomous, MCP-native platform that implements a three-phase agentic workflow:

 ### Phase 1: Analysis 🔍
 **Analyze real repositories using GitHub MCP**